BerenMillidge/BerenMillidge.github.io/_posts/2019-12-13-Thoughts-On-The-Election.md

    Personally I expect the Tories to do worse and Labour to do significantly better in the next election, if for no other reason than regression to the mean.
 Tales of Labour's demise are greatly exaggerated in the heat of the moment.

 **Tories:**
-  Have won a substantial victory but now have to a.) actually implement and succeed at Brexit and related promises.
-2.)
+  Have won a substantial victory but now have to:
+  * 1.) actually implement and succeed at Brexit and related promises.
+  * 2.)
 Consolidate their gains against labour in working class northern areas.
  These are by no means guaranteed in the future, especially if labour make a strong attack on them again and this time without the brexit wedge issue.
 There is still a substantial danger they will lose their gains come 2025.
   There are three key threats the tories face:
     * 1.)
 Failed brexit negotiations.
 If Brexit fails in that the economy really suffers OR negotiations drag on forever then this will put tories in a tough position and may reverse many of their gains.
     * 2.)
 Scotland.
 Dealing with the SNP is going to be a key issue of 2020-2024 period.
 Key aim is to deny scotland a second referendum while working to push through brexit to remove that wedge and make it irrevocable while offering other concessions to calm SNP ardour.
 Delay must be the watchword with Scotland.
 Any delay on a second referendum is good (assuming a good brexit outcome)
-    3.)
+    * 3.)
 Failure to consolidate/keep current coalition together for 2024.
 The current coalition of "leave voters" is likely unstable without the unifying issue of Brexit.
     A key post-brexit strategic issue must be finding some common ground emotionally resonant enough to keep this coalition together against Labour attacks.
-    4.)
+    * 4.)
 Major economic crash at an inconvenient time.
 If there is to be a crash then a crash in the next two years or so, early in their term is best.
 To ride out the crisis.
 A crash right at the end near the election would be majorly problematic for them.
-We are likely overdue some kind of correction (the great depression being now 13 years ago(!)), although it will likely be less severe than that depression.
+We are likely overdue some kind of correction (the great recession being now 13 years ago(!)), although it will likely be less severe than that depression.
     If Brexit brings on a small crash that would actually probably be beneficial as a sort of economic innoculation.

    The Tories do have an easier job though.
 They are victorious but that brings dangers of falling into internal factional fighting, ideas of invincibility and dragging their feet.